Connect with others who understand.

 See answer

-Life hacks for spondylitis include different tips and tricks that make everyday life with the condition more manageable.
-Spondylitis is a form of arthritis that causes symptoms like chronic back and joint pain, which might make it difficult to engage in activities like bathing, cooking, and walking.
+Hacks for spondylitis are tips and tricks that make everyday life with the condition more manageable.
+Spondylitis — a form of arthritis that causes symptoms like chronic pain in the back and hip joints — might make it difficult to engage in activities like bathing, cooking, and walking.
 The unpredictability of spondylitis symptoms and flare-ups may also affect quality of life.

-There are a variety of life hacks from health professionals and people living with spondylitis that may prove useful in navigating life with the condition.
-They are applicable for different types of spondylitis, including ankylosing spondylitis, psoriatic arthritis, and axial spondyloarthritis.
+This article covers a variety of life hacks from health professionals and other people living with spondylitis.
+They’re applicable for different types of spondylitis, including ankylosing spondylitis, psoriatic arthritis, and axial spondyloarthritis.

 Household Hacks

-Chronic pain and immobility due to spondylitis may make regular household activities, like using the toilet, bathing, cooking, and cleaning, more difficult.
-There are different assistive devices and tips to help with household activities.
+Chronic pain and immobility due to spondylitis may make it hard to do regular household activities like using the toilet, bathing, cooking, and cleaning.
+Assistive devices and simple strategies can help with household activities.

 Assistive Devices

-Assistive devices can help you accomplish different activities around the house.
-Here are some ideas for using assistive devices when tasks are difficult due to spondylitis pain, stiffness, or immobility:
+The Spondylitis Association of America recommends using assistive devices when tasks are difficult due to spondylitis pain, stiffness, or immobility.
+Suggestions include:

-• Try using a grabber or reacher tool for picking things up off the floor or for other activities like getting dressed.
+• Use a grabber/reacher tool to pick things up off the floor or for other activities like getting dressed.

 • Use tongs or a damp cloth to open jars.